 Restore Your Smile to the Fullest

 When you have missing teeth, it doesn’t only put a damper on your smile’s appearance.
 It also makes many daily tasks more difficult, especially ones that we tend to take for granted.
 This includes chewing our favorite foods or speaking with confident clarity.
 Since the risk for tooth loss increases with every missing tooth you have, there’s no better time than now to start planning to replace them.
-At the dental office of Kari Blankenship, DDS, we’re able to bring back any number of teeth using a variety of beautiful, custom-made solutions to replace missing teeth in Plano, TX.
+At Dental Renaissance, we’re able to bring back any number of teeth using a variety of beautiful, custom-made solutions to replace missing teeth in Plano, TX.

-Why Choose Kari Blankenship, DDS to Replace Missing Teeth?
+Why Choose Dental Renaissance to Replace Missing Teeth?